MMMikeM/DND-Campaign/project/rules/8-feats.md

 * *You can apply multiple enhancements with unprecedented skill.*
 * **Prerequisite:** Level 12+
-* **Double Enhancement:** Once per long rest, apply two Enhancements simultaneously, potentially exceeding your Maximum SP limit.
+* **Double Enhancement:** Once per long rest, when you activate a spell, you may apply up to two learned Enhancements whose combined SP cost (added to the Mode cost) would normally exceed your Maximum SP per Activation limit.
+For this activation, you ignore that limit.
 * **Master's Touch:** One of your 1-2 SP Enhancements gains a minor passive bonus.
 * **Modifier Increase:** Increase your primary spellcasting ability modifier by +1.